mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 made to facilitate this.

 - New LeanElasticPeak and LeanElasticPeakWorkspace has been created :ref:`LeanElasticPeaksWorkspace <LeanElasticPeaksWorkspace>`
 - :ref:`CreatePeaksWorkspace <algm-CreatePeaksWorkspace>` has been modified to optionally create a :ref:`LeanElasticPeaksWorkspace <LeanElasticPeaksWorkspace>`.
+- :ref:`FindPeaksMD <algm-FindPeaksMD>` has been modified to optionally create a :ref:`LeanElasticPeaksWorkspace <LeanElasticPeaksWorkspace>`.
 - These following other algorithms have either been made to work or confirmed to already work with the LeanElasticPeak:

    - :ref:`algm-AddPeakHKL`